cloudwan/gohan/docs/policy.md

 Those conditions may include:

 - `is_owner` - restricts access only to the owner of the resource
+- `is_domain_owner` - restricts access only to resources from the same domain as current user
 - `and` - list of conditions that all have to be met
 - `or` - list of conditions from which at least one have to be met
 - `match` - dictionary to match